rajohan/Database-class/README.md

 This is my Database class to make it easier to do standard CRUD database operations.
 It has support for selecting, inserting, updating, deleting, get row count, get last inserted row's id and get last executed SQL statement.
 It comes with some nice functionality, such as automatic prepared statements with binding of all variables on every SQL query to protect the database from malicious code.

-As establishing a connection with a database can be time consuming and slow down an application so the class also keeps track of the database connection in a static field to make sure only 1 connection is ever created through the application.
+As establishing a connection with a database can be time consuming and slow down an application the class also keeps track of the database connection in a static field to make sure only 1 connection is ever created through the application.

 The only setup needed is to provide the Database class with your database details in the constants `HOST, DB_NAME, USERNAME, PASSWORD` in the top of the Database field.
 If you are using a other database then MySQL you will have to set up the connection in the constructor of the class appropriately.
 The class uses PDO so you will also have to make sure the appropriate PDO driver for your database is installed.